API Reference

 Optuna.best_valueFunction

 Get the best objective value of the study.
+For further information see the best_value in the Optuna python documentation.

 Arguments